 1. Sponsored content

-Sponsored content appears directly in the LinkedIn news feed, appearing as regular posts.
+Sponsored content appears directly in the LinkedIn feed, appearing as regular posts.
 This helps increase user engagement because the ads feel less intrusive.

 This ad type supports single image, video, carousel, and document ad formats.